sanketjoshi2012/Text-Summarization-of-research-papers/README.md

 **Steps:**

 1. There are two text files with the list of urls "AIPubSumm.txt" and "CSPubSumm.txt".
 Use them to download the datasets AIPubSumm and CSPubSumm respectively.
+2. There are two .ipynb files in the Notebooks folder
-2. The process starts with the file data_collection_preprocessing which will take the list of urls, download the files and create 8 csv files AIPubSummIntro.csv, AIPubSummOC.csv, AIPubSummAbstarct.csv, AIPubSummHighlights.csv, CSPubSummIntro.csv, CSPubSummOC.csv, CSPubSummAbstarct.csv and CSPubSummHighlights.csv.
+          1. Data Collection and pre-processing: This notebook takes the list of urls, downloads the files and creates 8 csv files AIPubSummIntro.csv, AIPubSummOC.csv, AIPubSummAbstarct.csv, AIPubSummHighlights.csv, CSPubSummIntro.csv, CSPubSummOC.csv, CSPubSummAbstarct.csv and CSPubSummHighlights.csv.
+          2. Generation and Evaluation> This notebook takes the above generated 8 files and generates the summaries and evalautes the generated summaries.
+It also shows a few experiments that were conducted wrt to the validation of the geenrated summaries.